 1. Applicants must be within 90 days of completing training or have completed training in order to apply for the Written Exam.

-2. The Written Exam is offered in May and October.
-The application period opens at least 90 days prior to the examination date.
+2. The Written Exam is generally offered in May and October via a remote proctoring platform.
+The application period opens five months prior to the exam.

 3. Applicants for the Oral Exam must have successfully completed the Written Exam.

 4. The Oral Exam is offered mid-fall.
 The application period opens at least 90 days prior to the exam date.

 Become Board Certified

 5. Upon successful completion of all exam components, the AOBS will recommend osteopathic board certification to the AOA.